MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-two.md

 ---
-title: Phase 2 Right-size permisssions and automate the principle of least privelege
+title: Phase 2 Right-size permissions and automate the principle of least privilege
 description: Learn about remediation, monitoring, PCI targets for identities, Permissions On-Demand, Approvers, Requestors, also custom role and policy templates
 services: active-directory
 author: jricketts